-The expectation of all students in the PE department is one of hard work, maximum endeavour and making the most of every opportunity given to them.
+The expectation of all students in the PE department is to Work, Learn and Enjoy.
 As staff we are very proud of the curriculum we have developed, both in lessons and beyond and we continually strive to develop the PE provision available at the Academy.
+It is our intent that all students will go on to study BTEC Sport at level 2 and/or 3 and our curriculum is designed to facilitate that progression.
 It is expected that students will grasp the opportunities provided to them and do so with an outstanding approach to learning.
 This includes being fully prepared for all lessons.
-Our fantastic new kit is available to order from Stitch-a-logo.
+Our PE kit is available to order from Stitch-a-logo.

 In term one of Year 7, students begin with baseline sport testing.
 This allows the students to demonstrate their skills in a full range of sports.
-Throughout the remainder of the year students are taught in single sex, mixed ability groups and benefit from having two teachers with them at all times.
-During the year all students will be taught gymnastics, outdoor and adventurous activities, athletics and rounders whilst the girls will also experience netball and the boys undertake rugby.
+Throughout the remainder of the year students are taught in either single sex high ability or mixed set lower ability groups.
+During the year all students will be taught fitness, badminton, athletics and rounders whilst the girls will also experience netball and the boys undertake rugby.
+Some students will also undertake more diverse activities such as table tennis, trampolining, dodgeball and lacrosse.
 At the very start of their PE journey at the Academy students study the theoretical aspect of PE, discovering how muscles work, what bones are in the body, what constitutes a healthy diet and what different types of training there are to participate in.
-This allows students to develop skills that are essential for success on our GCSE course in KS4 as well as being able to lead a healthy and active lifestyle.
+This allows students to develop skills that are essential for success on our BTEC Sport course in KS4 as well as being able to lead a healthy and active lifestyle.
 This continues throughout each year’s core PE.

-In the second year of PE at the Academy students continue in single sex groups but are now set by ability.
+In the second year of PE at the Academy students continue in either single sex high ability or mixed set lower ability groups.
 Activities closely meet the needs of each and every student and as a result the activities on offer are varied and vast.
-Skills and understanding in netball, hockey, football, rugby, badminton, table tennis, alternative invasion games, fitness, athletics and rounders are all developed throughout the year.
+Skills and understanding in netball, basketball, football, rugby, badminton, table tennis, alternative invasion games, fitness, athletics and rounders are all developed throughout the year.

 In this busy and vitally important year, the emphasis of core PE changes and students now focus much more on participating in a range of sports.
-Students get to opt for certain activities at the start of each term and as a result the choice of sports within lessons is varied, engaging and very well received.
 At times we are able to add additional sports, based on students’ requirements.

 The PE department are proud to offer a wide ranging timetable of activities in addition to our core PE curriculum.
 Regular clubs are offered after school and students are able to enjoy our excellent facilities until 4.00pm on most evenings.
 As well as fielding competitive teams for all years in traditional sports such as football, rugby and netball, we regularly compete in rounders, badminton, table tennis, cross country, cricket and athletics.
 Our teams enjoy great success both locally and further afield.